ga-curriculum/genai-llm-capabilities-alignment-v2/microlesson-01/README.md

        - **Edge Cases**: Rare or unexpected scenarios.
      - **Use Case**: A multilingual RAG system handling incomplete translations or mixed-language queries.

 ### **Scenario-Based Discussions**

 #### ShopSmart - RAG for E-Commerce Product Recommendations**
+ShopSmart, an e-commerce giant, implements a RAG system to improve its product recommendation engine.
+The system retrieves relevant product descriptions, reviews, and inventory data and generates personalized suggestions for users in real time.

+---

+### **Scenario-Based Discussions**

+#### ShopSmart - RAG for E-Commerce Product Recommendations**